 An application for independent study should be submitted during the semester prior to the semester of study.
 However, as an absolute cutoff, each application must reach the Academic Records Office on or before the seventh calendar day after the first day of classes.
-Mayterm/summer independent study applications should reach the associate academic dean by validation day.
+Mayterm/summer independent study applications should reach the Academic Records Office by April 1.